visionmedia/stats/Readme.md

 # jss

-  JavaScript statistics API (LOC, SLOC, assignments, string byte lengths etc) with js API and CLI.
+  JavaScript statistics library built on uglify-js, reporting all sorts of interesting (and non-interesting) stats.
+Comes complete with an extremely simply js API, as well as a CLI.

 ## Running tests